 - Flexible.
 This policy allows you to adjust your premiums and your death benefit.
 Flexibility like this can help you keep your policy even as life events change your situation and financial needs.

 - Payoff potential.
-The cash value growth can be a real asset down the road.
+The cash value growth can be an asset down the road.
 The investment options are also in your hands, giving you greater freedom and responsibility than standard policies.

 - Tax benefits.
-The cash value grows on a tax-deferred basis, and most of the time, the death benefit is paid out tax-free.
+The cash value grows on a tax-deferred basis, while the death benefit is paid out tax-free.

 - Complicated.
-A variable universal life insurance policy is a fairly complex life product.
-You’ll need a thorough understanding of how it works to maintain the policy and make the most of its features.
+A variable universal life insurance policy is a fairly complex product.
+You’ll need to understand how to maintain the policy and make sure the cash value is adequate to cover premiums when they go up.
+If not, you could lose the policy.

 - Requires consistent monitoring.
-You’ll need to keep track of how your investments are performing, especially if you plan to use the earnings to help pay the policy’s premiums.
-If there aren’t enough earnings to pay the premiums, then your policy could lapse.
+You’ll need to keep track of how your cash value subaccounts are performing, especially if you plan to use the cash value to help pay the policy’s premiums.
+If there isn’t enough cash value to pay the premiums, you might suddenly find your premiums are unaffordable.

 - Expensive.
 VUL policies are much more expensive than a term life insurance policy and are usually more expensive than a standard whole life policy as well.
 Unless you have a clear plan for the policy, it may not be worth the extra cost.

 - Limited investment options.
-Even though you can choose your investments, you’ll have more limited choices than you would if you simply invested the money.
+Even though you can choose which sub-accounts to invest the cash value, you’ll have more limited choices than you would if you simply invested the money.
 This limitation could turn away the wealthy, experienced investors this policy is designed for.

 A popular alternative to a variable universal life policy is a standard whole life policy.
 This policy offers lifelong coverage and builds cash value over time.
-However, the premiums are fixed, and your insurance company chooses where to invest your cash value.
+The premiums are fixed and don’t change over time and your insurance company chooses where to invest your cash value.

 If you just want a simple life insurance policy without any cash value, you can look into term life insurance.
 This policy lasts for a set period of time — usually between 10 and 30 years.
 The premiums stay the same for the life of the policy, and if you pass away during the term, your beneficiaries will receive a death benefit.

-A variable universal life insurance policy is one of the most flexible products on the market.
-You can adjust your premiums and death benefit, and decide where to place your investments.
-However, it’s complicated, expensive, and requires you to monitor your policy to make sure it grows.
+A universal variable life policy is one of the more flexible products on the market.
+You can adjust your premiums and death benefit, and decide where to invest your cash value.
+However, it’s more complicated and expensive than other types of insurance and requires you to monitor your cash value to make sure it grows.
+If not, you could end up losing your policy, even after paying years of premiums.

-To find the best policy for your family, compare life insurance companies.
+To find the best policy for your family and needs, compare life insurance companies.

 More guides on Finder